Reading

 Intent

 At Woodthorpe we believe that creating a life-long love of reading in our children is of paramount importance.
 We recognise that learning to read is a crucial part of children’s skills development and one which will support all future learning.
-As teachers we can teach children the skills required for reading, but what we want to instil in them is a passion for reading and for them to become readers for life.
+As teachers we can teach children the skills required for reading, but what we want to instill in them is a passion for reading and for them to become readers for life.
 Research has found that children who can read with fluency and are motivated to read for pleasure, are more likely to read for life (Skill vs Will).

 Reading Intent, Implementation and Impact